krishnavvs/mwcrack/README.md

 # How to use

-In order to get the cracked license you can either download the already patched files from the release page or you can use the python script to do it yourself.
+In order to get the cracked license you can either download the already patched files from the release page or you can use the python script attached to do it yourself.

 I added the 7.0.23 Motivewave setup file as that is the current version this works with as of now